oriches/Resharper.ReactivePlugin/README.md

 **So what's currently supported?**

-Currently there are only 2 highlights defined  - this is a beta release after all :)
+Currently there are only 3 highlights and 2 quick fixes defined  - this is 'still' a beta release after all :)

 See the [Wiki] (https://github.com/oriches/Resharper.ReactivePlugin/wiki) page on the wiki for an index of supported highlights & actions.